 Location: This grand palace is located in Piazza San Marco.

 Cost: The price for the entrance is €16 (INR 1,130) per person.

 - Try to visit early in the morning to avoid long queues.

 - Do not plan your visit in a hurry.
 Take out a good amount of time to spend here and learn about the

 6. Enjoy the scenic views from The Rialto Bridge

 The oldest bridge across the canal, the Rialto offers spectacular views of the city.
 Take a stroll on the bridge or find a corner to stand, and look around at the picturesque beauty.
-Cuddling at The Rialto Bridge is not only one of the most romantic things to do in Venice, but also memorable.
+The Rialto Bridge is not only one of Venice’s romantic places, but also memorable.
 It is undoubtedly a popular tourist hotspot in Venice.

 Location: This 48 m long bridge is built at Sestiere San Polo in Venice.

 Highlight: The bridge is known because it’s the oldest one in Venice.

 7. Explore the city from the heights of San Giorgio Maggiore